jeibloo/compiler-cave/README.md

  * I think the `.push_back` just adds an element to the end of the list/vector/group-o'-numbers.
 So `.push_back` is putting the result(?) of `std::move(Arg)`, which returns an "_iterator to the initial position in the destination sequence_".
 A little over my head but...seems interesting and cool!
  * Up to this in the parsing section is the basic expression-parsing logic.
 And its class is considered "*primary*" expressions.
  * Next is wrapping up the *primary* expressions...but that'll be for tomorrow :>

+---

+2019/12/13
+ * I'm running a hot forehead at some odd hours so I'd say it's the perfect time to continue creating my first lil' tutorial language/compiler!
+ * Last part (I think) of the primary expressions is this `ParsePrimary()` function.
+Don't laugh but I'm just a little confused as to why the `ParsePrimary()` needs to be declared as a `std::unique_ptr<ExprAST>`?
+I'm throwing out a really uninformed guess here but is it because, and yes I did read back to the beginning of the chapter to remember, we want "_one object for each construct in the language_"?
+Cause declaring it as that `unique_ptr` thing makes sense then.
+Hi future self, let me know if that's right when you get smarter.
+ * The LLVM masters are right, it _does_ make more sense that all these primary expression functions have CurTok as a known thing...look-aheads lookin' ahead.
+ * Time for binary expressions!
+What does binary expression mean?
+Something like `x+y*z` as an example I guess (it's the + and \*).
+ * Apparently we handle this specific binary expression stuff using the [Operator-Precedence Parsing](http://en.wikipedia.org/wiki/Operator-precedence_parser) which I have mentioned before if I may add.
+ * "Don't you remember?!"
+I ask the air next to me.
+"It's a bottom-up parser, it interprets operator-precedence grammar DUH!"
+Righttt, like a calculator.
+ * So now we got this `std::map<char, int> BinopPrecedence` (which is a "sorted associative container"_rolling eyes emoji_ which "contains key-value pairs" w/ "unique keys") to basically hold the `BinopPrecedence`s we're 'installing' in the `int main()`.
+Then we're using `GetTokPrecedence()`...which will then presumably be used later by something else which we will find out!
+ * "_Having a map makes it easy to add new operators_" from their mouth to your ear-eyes.
+ * Hmmm so this is interesting, "_Note that because parentheses are primary expressions, the binary expression parser doesn’t need to worry about nested subexpressions like (c+d) at all_" in regards to `a+b+(c+d)*e*f+g` specifically.
+Oh boy this is gonna take me a week to understand this one little part...
+ * Alright I'm stopping here.
+QUITE interesting all this is.
+My fever definite helped moi understand some parts in some weird ways, thank you fever.